WSU-kduncan/3120-cicd-Oluoma-Eziolise/README.md

 Configuring Github Secrets:
 How to add Dockerhub username and password/access token as Github Secrets.
 - Navigate to the repository you want to add the secret to and go into the settings for that repository (Note: not Github account settings).
-- Naviagte to the `security` section and then the `secrets and variables` section within it.
+- Navigate to the `security` section and then the `secrets and variables` section within it.
 - Click `New repository secret`.
 - Add the Dockerhub username and access token as separate secrets.